 Associate producer Abigail Keel may not be a parent herself, but she’s heard her fair share of birth stories.
 The daughter of a labor and delivery nurse and the sister of a nurse and sexual health educator, you could say reproduction runs in her family.
 Abigail cut her radio chops at KBIA, an NPR affiliate in Columbia, Missouri, where she produced an award-winning documentary and launched a project to collect stories from the community.
 Since then she’s contributed to Radiolab, Reveal from the Center for Investigative Reporting, and assisted at a Transom Storytelling Workshop.
 Abigail studied at the Missouri School of Journalism and lives in Brooklyn.

 Associate producer Kristen Clark grew up outside of Seattle, the proud daughter of a kindergarten teacher.
 Before joining LST, she helped launch How to Be Amazing, a podcast about the creative process hosted by Michael Ian Black.
 Her other work has appeared on Planet Money, Radiolab, the New York Times, NOVA, and IEEE Spectrum.
 She’s an alum of CUNY’s Graduate School of Journalism, and lives in Chinatown, NYC.

-Peter Clowney is our editor, as well as the lead editor at Gimlet Media.
-He worked for lots of years in public radio, and helped launch This American Life and Studio 360.
+Peter Clowney is our editor, as well as the executive editor at Earwolf.
+Prior to joining our staff, he was head editor at Gimlet Media, and worked for lots of years in public radio, helping to launch This American Life and Studio 360.
 Peter’s two kids are Tadelech and Owen.